 There are some things you can do to prevent injuries in the event you do begin a stair walking routine.
 Always make sure to warm up first.
 It helps to walk a bit on a flat surface before starting to go up or downstairs.
 Dynamic stretching can help as well.
 Make sure the surface you’re walking on isn’t slippery or unsafe.
 Your regular office stairs are probably rough enough that you’ll have good footing, but if you’re walking up the decorative stairs of a historic building, the steps might be slippery or worn.

 As walking stairs is an intense workout, start slow and work your way up to more steps over time.
 You may feel fine walking steps in the moment, but realize that you’re sorer than usually later on.
 To prevent this, stick with a set stair-climbing routine and don’t push yourself even if you feel fine.
+You also don’t want your stair walking to interfere with your important daily recommended walking.

 Maintain proper posture at all times.
 As you start to feel tired, your posture may suffer which can increase the chances of a bad step or injury.
 If you feel tired, take a break and go back to regular walking.
 If you have a history of joint problems, higher impact forms of walking (like walking stairs) can contribute to overuse injuries in your legs like IT band pain or tendonitis.
 It doesn’t mean you can’t walk stairs, but make sure you’re aware and cut back on your stair walking if you’re developing pain over time.
 As mentioned earlier, walking downstairs can be stressful on your joints as well.